 An East Asian fantasy reimagining of The Evil Queen legend about one peasant girl's quest to become Empress--and the darkness she must unleash to achieve her destiny.
 Eighteen-year-old Xifeng is beautiful.
 The stars say she is destined for greatness, that she is meant to be Empress of Feng Lu.
 But only if she embraces the darkness within her.
 Growing up as a peasant in a forgotten village on the edge of the map, Xifeng longs to fulfill the destiny promised to her by her cruel aunt, the witch Guma, who has read the cards and seen glimmers of Xifeng's majestic future.
 But is the price of the throne too high?
 Because in order to achieve greatness, she must spurn the young man who loves her and exploit the callous magic that runs through her veins--sorcery fueled by eating the hearts of the recently killed.
 For the god who has sent her on this journey will not be satisfied until his power is absolute.

-For this review I'm going to do something a little different.
-I'm not going to do a pros and cons lists, I'm just going to give my final thoughts on the novel.
+For this review, I'm going to do something a little different.
+I'm not going to do a pros and cons list, I'm just going to give my final thoughts on the novel.
 Warning some spoilers ahead.

 So I love fantasy, I love fairy tales, and I'm a huge unashamed Disney fangirl.
 So when I hear that this book was going to be a retelling of the Evil Queen, I was super excited.
 I loved how Once Upon a Time had done it, I was so ready for a new take.

-This book is beautiful written.
-I kept pace with it, though half way through reading it, I did switch to audio book do to my work schedule.
+This book is beautifully written.
+I kept pace with it, though halfway through reading it, I did switch to audiobook due to my work schedule.
 I kept wondering how they were going to bring in the "Snow White" character.
 I can see that Xifeng was the Evil Queen that I knew from childhood.